 While this section looks flat, the final kilometer on the path to Campomanes was brutally steep!

-And then finally, the path passes by the first building that signaled that we were in Campomanes.
+And then finally, the path passed by the first building that signaled that we were in Campomanes.

 A left turn at the T-intersection, and we were headed to the center of town.
 Fortunately for my legs, it is a small town and we arrived in the center a mere 300 meters later.

-I was so exhausted as we arrived in town at 5:30 in the afternoon, that I totally forgot to take any photos of the center of town (until day five), nor the very friendly Hospedaje Senda del Huerna where we stayed, steps off the Camino.
-The place is a bit shabby but clean, and for only 38 Euros.
-The owner Roberto is very very friendly and helpful.
-He let us do our laundry in his washer and drier for no additional cost.
+I was so exhausted as we arrived in town at 5:30 in the afternoon, that I totally forgot to take any photos of the center of town (until day five), nor the very friendly Hospedaje Senda del Huerna (+34 985 496 447) where we stayed, steps off the Camino.
+The place is a bit shabby but clean, and for only 40 Euros.
+The owner, Roberto, is very, very friendly and helpful.
+He let us do our laundry in his washer and dryer for no additional cost.

 After showering and doing our laundry, we attempted to seek out a place for dinner.
-Alas, the nearest place for food was in a restaurant farther down the river by about another kilometer at the Hotel Renundu (Hotel de Tres Estrellas)!
+Alas, the nearest place for food was in a restaurant farther down the river by about another kilometer at the Hotel Reundu (+34 985 496 377).
 We declined this recommendation by Roberto.
 There was no way I was adding 2 more kilometers to my day!

 We set out per Roberto's second recommendation and with instructions to the Sidreria Mercadiellu, a bar and cider house only 200 meters away.
 Alas, when we arrived they had no food but bocadillos!
 We asked if he could put tomato, lettuce and mayonnaise on them and at least he could do that!
 So we had deliciously moist bocadillos and red wine for supper!
 We were so tired and hungry that most likely cow hide would have tasted good!